RustCrypto/stream-ciphers/rc4/README.md

 [Documentation][docs-link]

-## ⚠️ Security Warning

-This crate is provided for the purposes of legacy interoperability with protocols and systems which mandate the use of RC4.
+## 🚨 Warning: Cryptographically Broken 🚨

-However, RC4 is [cryptographically broken and unsuitable for further use][2]!!!
+RC4 is [cryptographically broken and unsuitable for further use][2]!

 [RFC7465][3] and [RFC8758][4] prohibit the use of RC4 in TLS and SSH protocols respectively, noting that cryptographic weaknesses in the cipher's design make it practical to recover repeatedly encrypted plaintexts.

+This crate is provided for the purposes of legacy interoperability with protocols and systems which continue to mandate the use of RC4.
+It should not be relied on for security/confidentiality.

 **USE AT YOUR OWN RISK!**